pytorch/serve/binaries/conda/README.md

 # Building conda packages

-To build conda packages you must first produce wheels for the project, see root README.md for information.
+To build conda packages you must first produce wheels for the project, see [pip README](../pip/README.md) for information.

 After producing wheels use the following command to build conda packages: